at-lab-development/jenkins-test-management-plugin/README.md

 ## How it works with Java

-The key thing is that this plugin are working in tandem with [Test Management Adapter] which is the Maven dependency providing data gathering possibilities for your test framework.
-This plugin is responsible for `tm-testng.xml` parsing, report generating in accordance with [Jira Text Formatting Notation] and its publishing in corresponding issue comments via REST API.
+This plugin works in tandem with [Test Management Adapter] which is the Maven dependency providing data gathering possibilities for your test framework.
+This plugin is responsible for `jira-tm-report.xml` parsing, report generating in accordance with [Jira Text Formatting Notation] and its publishing in corresponding issue comments via REST API.

 ![Scheme](/images/readme_main_scheme.jpg)

 ## How it works with .NET

-This plugin are working in tandem with [Test Management Adapter for .NET] wich provides data gathering possibilities for your test framework.
-This plugin is responsible for `tm-testng.xml` parsing, report generating in accordance with [Jira Text Formatting Notation] and its publishing in corresponding issue comments via REST API.
+This plugin works in tandem with [Test Management Adapter for .NET] which provides data gathering possibilities for your test framework.
+This plugin is responsible for `jira-tm-report.xml` parsing, report generating in accordance with [Jira Text Formatting Notation] and its publishing in corresponding issue comments via REST API.

 ![Scheme](/images/readme_main_scheme_NET.jpg)